Cryspovirus

 Cryspovirus is a genus of viruses, in the family Partitiviridae.
 Protists serve as natural hosts.
-There is only one species in this genus: Cryptosporidium parvum virus 1.
+There is only one species in this genus: Cryptosporidium parvum virus 1 (Cryspovirus cryptosporidii).

+Cryptosporidium, a genus of Apicomplexan parasites, is known to cause human diarrheal illness.
+A bi-segmented dsRNA virus linked with Cryptosporidium was discovered and found to have similarities with picobirnaviruses and partitiviruses.
+This discovery led to the identification of a distinct virus called Cryptosporidium parvum virus 1 (CSpV1).
+It was suggested to be the sole partitivirus found in a protozoan host.
+Based on this, a new genus named Cryspovirus was proposed within the Partitiviridae family, which was subsequently approved by the ICTV Executive Committee in 2009.
+CSpV1, also known as Cryspovirus, is believed to be transmitted intracellularly through Cryptosporidium oocysts and is linked with persistent, mostly non-virulent infections.
+The virus features isometric virions and has a genome composed of two separate dsRNA molecules encoding RdRp and CP.
+Notably, the CP of CSpV1 is smaller than that of other partitiviruses, indicating a unique capsid structure.
+Biologically, CSpV1 appears to be primarily transmitted through intracellular methods and is associated with non-aggressive infections.
+Its impact on altering Cryptosporidium's pathogenicity remains to be fully understood.
+CSpV1 exhibits unique genomic and coding characteristics, with its dsRNA segments having distinct nucleotide sequences (often detected via PCR).
+The virus is believed to employ a non-standard mechanism for translation, and conserved sequences at the 3′ ends of its dsRNAs might be involved in replication or packaging processes.
+CSpV1 holds practical significance in the detection of Cryptosporidium in contaminated water supplies and in the epidemiological monitoring of Cryptosporidium infections.

 Structure

 Viruses in Cryspovirus are non-enveloped, with icosahedral geometries, and T=1 symmetry.
 The diameter is around 30-35 nm.
 Genomes are linear and segmented, around 2.1kb in length.
 The genome codes for 2 proteins.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 Protists serve as the natural host.